Best Practices for Using the VerseDB API

 Iterate through pages:

-async function fetchAllPages(baseUrl) {
+async function fetchAllPages(baseUrl, token) {

 let allData = [];